 CAP is a federally-supported non-profit corporation that has a congressional charter.
-The all-volunteer agency offers services which include assistance with search and rescue operations, emergencies, disaster relief, and education.
+The all-volunteer agency offers services that include assistance with search and rescue operations, emergencies, disaster relief, and education.

-CAP is considered one of the major American users of what are called “general aviation” aircraft with a single engine.
-They are often used to fly cadets in orientation and for use during emergencies as part of Civil Air Patrol assistance.
+CAP is considered one of the major American users of what is called “general aviation” aircraft with a single engine.
+They are often used to fly cadets in orientation and during emergencies as part of Civil Air Patrol assistance.
 CAP missions include support of Red Cross disaster relief operations and work in natural disaster areas.

 A Brief History of The Civil Air Patrol